-Richard Peck’s A Long Way from Chicago was a National Book Award finalist and a Newbery silver medal winner.
-Its sequel, A Year Down Yonder, won the Newbery gold medal.
-The third novel featuring his most famous character, Grandma Dowdel, is A Season of Gifts.
+A Long Way from Chicago was a National Book Award finalist and a Newbery silver medalist in 1999.
+Its sequel, A Year Down Yonder, won the Newbery Award in 2001.

 The River Between Us, his Civil War story, was another National Book Award finalist and won the Scott O’Dell prize in historical fiction.
-He has written forty books for young readers, and as all-family reads.
+He authored forty books for young readers, and as all-family reads.